hkuhn42/bottery/README.md

 Support for massaging  frameworks and intent recognition are provided by plugins.
 The goal is to provide implementations for all major frameworks and apis to allow writing cross vendor and platform neutral bots.

-This is still in alpha state so expect api changes.
+This project still in alpha state so expect api changes.

+## License
+Bottery is licensed under the [Apache License v2](LICENSE)

 ## Features